WBGU-TV is more than a Television Station!

 Since 1964, we've been part of the communities we serve; working with residents to make this area a

 better place in which to live and work.
-Nearly 11,000 members think of us as a "community asset" and have come to realize that we are truly a "lifelong learning resource."
+About 4,000 members think of us as a "community asset" and have come to realize that we are truly a "lifelong learning resource."
 One of the main differences between

 WBGU-TV and other commercial stations is our Educational Workshops offered throughout our broadcast area.
 Another service available at The Tucker Center for Telecommunications is Business Teleconferences and Video Production services.